 Textures in Your Bedroom

-Your room should be full with lots of texture.
-Investing in goat or sheep skin rugs will give your feet a little treat at night and make your senses feel more relaxed and warm.
+Your room should be full of lots of texture.
+Investing in goat or sheepskin rugs will give your feet a little treat at night and make your senses feel more relaxed and warm.
 Blankets and throws are also a treat for those long Sunday mornings where you want to laze around listening to the radio or reading a book.

 You don’t have to spend fortunes to get a balanced bedroom design that is fit for royalty.
 Just make a few small changes and start from the basics.
 Building up, layering, and decluttering will give you a space that works well and encourages rest and love.
 Don’t be tempted to have a TV or take your phone to your room.
 Make it a technology free room if you can.
 Blue light emitted from our phones and TV’s can disturb our sleep and give our bodies a negative feel to space.
 Treat this room as your sanctuary, away from everything the world throws at us.